Luteal Phase Defect

 There are a few reasons why you might not be producing enough progesterone, particularly if you suffer from any of the following:

-Excessive exercise, aging and stress are also contributing factors.
+Excessive exercise, ageing and stress are also contributing factors.

 How do I know if I have a short luteal phase?